-- 1.1.5 The development includes the re-roofing of the building with a slate roof in place of the existing corrugated metal, with the extension also using slate for its roof, but with rendered walls.
-The scheme retains the existing four window openings and a ground floor door to the front (north) elevation of the existing building and adds a small ground floor window into the south elevation of the existing property, but with the extension covering all of the east end elevation and the majority of the rear (south) elevation.
-The existing west end gable of the building is blank and is not proposed to be altered. - 1.1.6 The layout proposed shows the use of a track down from the road to the south which leads to a parking area and indicates a septic tank in the north east corner of a hardstanding to the east of the building. - 1.1.7 An existing caravan at the site is shown as being removed. - 1.2 Description of site and surroundings - 1.2.1 The subject building has stone walls with a metal roof and is in a field to the south of the village, around 50 metres from the hall which fronts onto the A5 running through Glyndyfrdwy from east to west.
-The site has open fields to the south, east and north, with a footpath to the west leading up from the Nant Y Pandy which runs in a valley to the west. - 1.3 Relevant planning constraints/considerations - 1.3.1 The site stands outside of the development boundary of Glyndyfrdwy.
-It is within the Area of Outstanding Natural Beauty - 1.4 Relevant planning history - 1.4.1 None - 1.5 Developments/changes since the original submission - 1.5.1 The case officer contacted the agent for the scheme via email to raise concern at the issues of (1) the lawful use of the building given its non-residential use since 1952 and (2) the scale of extensions proposed to be added.
-It was suggested that the current application be withdrawn to allow for proper consideration of the existing 'lawful' use of the building given that the 63 years since it was last utilised as a dwelling, and its physical condition indicates that residential use has been abandoned. - 1.5.2 The agent responded that as the applicants are anxious to urgently provide themselves with satisfactory local accommodation and they consider that extensions are necessary to bring the building up to a reasonable habitable standard, an application is needed anyway, and it was requested that the application be determined as submitted. - 1.6 Other relevant background information - 1.6.1 The application is accompanied by a Design and Access Statement which includes details about the site and the need for the dwelling.
+1.2 Description of site and surroundings

+- 1.2.1 The main building has stone walls with a metal roof and is in a field to the south of the village, around 50 metres from the hall which fronts onto the A5 running through Glyndyfrdwy from east to west. - 1.2.2 The site has open fields to the south, east and north, with a footpath to the west leading up from the Nant Y Pandy which runs in a valley to the west.

+1.3 Relevant planning constraints/considerations

+1.3.1 The site is outside the development boundary of Glyndyfrdwy.
+It is within the Area of Outstanding Natural Beauty

+1.4 Relevant planning history

+1.4.1 None

+1.5 Developments/changes since the original submission

+1.5.1 In the course of progressing the application, Officers have sought clarification of the history of the building to inform conclusions over the lawfulness of the residential use, given the information in the submissions indicating it was last used for residential purposes in 1952, and the physical condition, which suggests that residential use has been abandoned.

+- 1.5.2 The agent responded that as the applicants are anxious to urgently provide themselves with satisfactory local accommodation and they consider that extensions are necessary to bring the building up to a reasonable habitable standard, an application is needed anyway, and it was requested that the application be determined as submitted. - 1.5.3 As noted above, following consideration of the proposals at the site panel prior to the July 15th Planning Committee, and without prejudice to the abandonment issue and the final determination of the Committee, officers engaged with the applicant and their representatives to investigate options for the extensions and detailing of the scheme.
+This led to the submission of the amended scheme in early August 2015.

+1.6 Other relevant background information

+1.6.1 The application was accompanied by a Design and Access Statement which includes details about the site and the need for the dwelling.
 The agents Statement contains a number of points of interest to the application: